-- An interesting talk given to health care providers by a panel of psychiatrists in support of the validity of near-death experiences.
+- An interesting talk was given to health care providers by a panel of psychiatrists in support of the validity of near-death experiences.

-- A touching animation by Marsha Onderstijn: The Life of Death about the day Death fell in love with Life.
+- A touching animation by Marsha Onderstijn: The Life of Death is about the day Death fell in love with Life.

 - Ben and Jerry’s unveils a new line of vegan ice creams.

 - How many universes are there?
 Chris Anderson explores the mind-blowing scale of reality.

 - Should every weekend be a three-day weekend?
 There are studies to suggest you’d be healthier and better at your job if it was.

 - How to choose the best way to memorialise your pet.